REAL ESTATE LAW

 It is customary that all residential real estate contracts in New Jersey be contingent upon the buyers getting their mortgage, home inspections, and a clear title.
 During the contract review period, however, a seller may continue to show the property to other prospective buyers.
 The buyer who is in contract is obligated to close after the attorney review process and after home inspection, termite and pest control, and other concerns are resolved.

-Real estate law presents an additional layer of complexity in transactions related to commercial property.
+New Jersey real estate law also presents an additional layer of complexity in transactions related to commercial property.
 Savvy business owners understand that an attorney can help ensure that their use of a particular commercial real property will not run afoul of land use and zoning laws.
 A commercial real estate attorney can also help negotiate with governmental agencies for permits and approvals.

 Litigating Real Estate Disputes in New Jersey